yismailmo/TechGrounds-cloud8-cloud8-yismailmo/01_Fundamentals_1/GIT01 -Github.md

 ## Key terminology
 [Write a list of key terminology with a short description.
 To prevent duplication you can reference to previous excersizes.]
+Git
+is a version control system which lets you track changes you make to your files over time.
+With Git, you can revert to various states of your files.
 ## Exercise
 ### Sources
 [List your sources you used for solving the exercise]